Go to exercises and answers

 The ledger will be set out in a particular order.
 For example, we may use the order Proprietorship, Assets, Liabilities, Expenses and Revenue that are referred to as PALER order.
 Definitions for each of these are on page two.

-Finally, the end of period reports (Profit & Loss Statement, Balance Sheet) are prepared for presentation to management, owners and interested parties.
+From the trial balance, the financial reports (Profit & Loss Statement, Balance Sheet) are prepared for presentation to management, owners and other interested parties.

 The accounting cycle is therefore: